GenomiqueENS/toulligQC/README.md

 sample_sheet_file=/path/to/sample/sheet/file
 ```

-The samplesheet directory can be omitted if barcodes were not used in the run.
+The samplesheet file can be omitted if barcodes were not used in the run.

 <a name="sample-sheet-for-barcoded-samples"></a>
 ### 2.3 Samplesheet